leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/kqueue-the-express-version.md

     // Now we wait for events
     while event_counter > 0 {

-        // The API expects us to pass in an arary of `Kevent` structs.
+        // The API expects us to pass in an array of `Kevent` structs.
         // This is how the OS communicates back to us what has happened. let mut events: Vec<ffi::Kevent> = Vec::with_capacity(10);

         // This call will actually block until an event occurs.
 Passing in a
-        // null pointer as the timeout waits indefinately
+        // null pointer as the timeout waits indefinitely
         // Now the OS suspends our thread doing a context switch and work
-        // on someting else - or just perserve power. let res = unsafe {
+        // on something else - or just preserve power. let res = unsafe {
             ffi::kevent(
                 queue,                    // same kqueue